Want to learn how to become a millionaire in ten years?

 Nobody enjoys being told that they’re doing something wrong or that their actions have room for improvement.
 Millionaires who earn their fortunes, however, actively seek out and welcome constructive criticism from others.

 They have learned that one of the best ways to learn is by making mistakes and being open to criticism.
-If you have thin skin, then it’s time to toughen up a little.

 That’s not to say that you shouldn’t care when people criticize you; instead, you should take what they tell you to heart and try not to take it personally.